asomohammed/Fastq-combiner/README.md

 - Built for the bioinformatics community
 - Optimized for Cell Ranger compatibility
 - Inspired by the need for efficient large-scale data processing

+## 🧪 Test Coverage

+- Comprehensive automated tests cover edge cases, paired-end deduplication, quality validation, error handling, and reporting.
+- The test suite ensures robust behavior for all major features and CLI options.

+## ℹ️ Notes

+- In dry-run mode (`--dry-run`), the tool logs only that a dry run was completed.
+It does not log all enabled features or options.